You may not realize it, but having the right business phone system can drastically improve your business.

 As we mentioned earlier, there are two basic types of business phone systems.
 There are phone systems that run off PSTN lines that are physically located in each office, and there are phone systems that run off IP using your data network or the Internet.

-In this section, we’re going to take an in-depth look at each of the two types of phone systems and how they differ by comparing the benefits and features of each.
+In this section, we’re going to take an in-depth look at each of the two types of business phone systems and how they differ by comparing the benefits and features of each.